-So you’ve gotten a traffic ticket and you decided to fight the ticket in court.
-Your first step is to plead not guilty and have your plea registered with the court so that they can set up a court date.
-If your case is being heard by the Traffic Violations Bureau then you can take steps to adjourn your court date by visiting the New York’s DMV website here.
-If your case is not pending in the Traffic Violations Bureau you should mail in your not guilty plea and save a copy for your records.
+When a driver decides to fight a traffic ticket, the first step is to plead not guilty and have the plea registered with the court so that they can set up a court date.
+If the case is being heard by the Traffic Violations Bureau (TVB) of NYC, you can enter a plea online by visiting the New York DMV “Plead and Pay” website.
+If the case is not pending in the Traffic Violations Bureau, you would mail in the not guilty plea and save a copy for one’s records.

-It’s important that you take every step to communicate your situation to the court.
-Ignoring the ticket or your court date will only make matters worse.
-Rescheduling your court date is quite common and most courts can be accommodating.
+It’s important to take every step to communicate the situation to the court.
+Ignoring the ticket or the court date will only make matters worse because it will result in a suspended license, arrest warrant, and/or conviction by default.
+Rescheduling a court date is quite common and most courts will be accommodating, but not always.

-Generally if you mail a letter to the court verifying your reason for not being able to come (i.e, surgery, business travel) then the court should grant your request.
-If the court does not grant your request you should consult with an attorney.
-In many cases an attorney can make the appearance on your behalf and take care of settling the matter without you having to come to court.
+Generally, the court will grant a request for a continuance to drivers who mail a letter to the court verifying the reason for not attending the original date (i.e, surgery, business travel).
+If the court does not grant the request, consult with an attorney.
+In many cases, an attorney can make the appearance on the driver’s behalf and take care of settling the matter without him/her having to come to court.

-An attorney should be able to speak both with the prosecutor in possibly negotiating a settlement for your case or may be able to reschedule the case.
-Many times courts adjust and accommodate schedules for attorneys because an attorney needs time to discuss the matter with their client and also schedule their own availability for court.
-Moreover, since attorneys handle many cases the court is more inclined to help the attorney adjust his schedule.
+An attorney should be able to speak both with the prosecutor about negotiating a settlement for the case or may be able to reschedule the date.
+Courts are sometimes more accommodating for attorneys because an attorney needs time to discuss the matter with their client and also schedule their own availability for court.
+Moreover, since attorneys handle many cases the court is more inclined to help the attorney adjust his/her schedule.

 Why Should I Hire an Attorney for a Simple Traffic Ticket?